nBecky7/alx-low_level_programming/0x00-hello_world/README.md

-Use printf to print C program
+ C program that prints the size of various types on the computer it is compiled and run on.